presidio-oss/cline-based-code-generator/.hairules/hai-overview.md

-# HAI Extension Architecture & Development Guide
+# Cline Extension Architecture & Development Guide

 ## Project Overview

-HAI is a VSCode extension that provides AI assistance through a combination of a core extension backend and a React-based webview frontend.
+Cline is a VSCode extension that provides AI assistance through a combination of a core extension backend and a React-based webview frontend.
 The extension is built with TypeScript and follows a modular architecture pattern.

 ## Architecture Overview